pgamer78/btt-recorder-docs/docs/editing1.rst

 *****
 The items in the verse take bar are (listed top to bottom and left to right):

 1. The time line of the length of the audio take.
-The lines expands left to right as the audio take plays.
+The line expands left to right as the audio take plays.
 2. Garbage can icon - Tap on the garbage can icon to delete a selected take. **NOTE:** The numbering of the takes will change to reflect the lower number of takes available.
 3. Wave form icon - Tap on the wave form icon to enter the editing screen of BTT Recorder.
 4. Play icon - Tap the play icon to play the recording.
 Tap the pause icon to stop the recording.